November 5, Reading 3 – John 6:41-7:1

 * Dear God,

-Please help us understand Your word to us today.
+Please help us understand Your word today.

 Amen.